tmccalla777/miniproject-1/Section 1 - Command.md

     * The 'cp' command is used to copy any number of files or a directory.
     * This command is used to create copies of any number of files and place them in the same directory location.
 The same goes for a directory.
 This command can also be used to copy the contents of one file and overwrite another file with its contents.
     * To use this command, open the command prompt and then type 'cp', the location of the original file and the destination of the copy.
 FYI...
 If the destination location is already a file, the file contents will be overwritten.

+4. pwd command
+    * This 'pwd' command is used to print the current working directory.
+    * This command is used to print the directory that the user is currently in.
+This can be used for confirmation of the desired file location by the user.
+    * To use this command, open the command prompt and then type 'pwd'.